Adimaano/tvgp/database/readme.md

 ## How to access the database?

 Options:
-1. API calls (see mongodb manpages)
+1. API calls (see mongodb manpages and how to access db from your code)
-2. MongoDB VScode extension
+2. MongoDB VScode extension (local database browser)
-3. MongoDB Compass (official database browser)
+3. MongoDB Compass (official database browser (desktop app))
+4. Deploy the MongoDB Express service (builds another container, which connects to MongoDB and you host your own GUI to access it)

 ## Future